suryogumilar/primekey_ss_docker/keypair_provisioning.md

 **ERR_CERT_COMMON_NAME_INVALID**: means browser failed to verify website SSL Certificate.
 Usually happens when common name is not equal to the website's domain name.

+**ERR_CERT_AUTHORITY_INVALID**: means browser cannot verify this certificate because it is not in the Trusted Root Certification Authorities store of the browser or OS or using self signed certificate.

 ### reference

  - https://www.javatpoint.com/rsa-encryption-algorithm